Trion/Trion/README.md

--  Work on Embedded System, IOT PCB Design.
+-  Work on Embedded System, Interne Of Things, pcb Design.